FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 I attach, for your consideration, the Draft Annual Revenue Budget for Limerick City

 and County Council for year ending 31st December, 2015.
-This is an historic Budget--- **5**
+This is an historic Budget
+---
+**5**

 mainly due to the fact that it is the first Budget of the newly formed Limerick City and